 Walking in the Spirit

 How to Use This Material

-This is one of the most important parts of your participation in the summer project.
+This is one of the most important parts of your participation in the summer mission.
 Now you might look at this and say “no way, too much to read!”
 Our suggestion?
-Use two or three quiet times a month to give this attention, and you will be done (except June where we have given you enough for daily quiet times--good practice for project!).
+Use two or three quiet times a month to give this attention, and you will be done, except June where we have given you enough for daily quiet times--good practice for summer mission!

 (March: Part 1)